 Although a high school diploma may be sufficient for an entry-level administrative assistant position, more employment options may be open to those who complete a 1-2 year vocational education program covering basic office skills.
 Vocational schools and community colleges offer certificate and diploma programs in administrative support and office management, which include coursework in interpersonal communication, word processing and business writing, in addition to software applications for databases, spreadsheets and desktop publishing.

 Employers that give more complex or managerial responsibilities to sales administrative assistance may look for applicants who have completed an accredited 4-year degree program in either business studies or a field related to the company's industry.
 A sales administrative assistant may also take the International Association of Administrative Professionals' exam to become a Certified Administrative Professional (CAP).

 While an administrative assistant diploma or business degree provides basic training, sales administrative assistants obtain most of their training and advanced skills on the job, through working with other employees and equipment and software vendors.
 Workshops and online continuing education programs cover new office technology and software, including information storage systems, hardware and software packages that increase business operation efficiency.
 Experience in customer service is beneficial, along with having sound judgment, discretion and the initiative to drive organizational processes.

-Secretaries and administrative assistants can expect to see a 12% increase in job opportunities from 2012-2022, according to the U.S. Bureau of Labor Statistics (BLS), which is about average compared to all occupations.
-They earned an average annual wage of $34,000 in May 2013 (www.bls.gov).
+Secretaries and administrative assistants can expect to see a 3% increase in job opportunities from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS), which is slower than average compared to all occupations.
+They earned an average annual wage of $35,200 in May 2015.